jameslnewell/tradie/README.md

 A semi-opinionated build tool for frontend projects.
 Use it to lint, bundle and test your script and style files.

 > Warning: This project is still experimental!
+Contributions welcome.
 Please [report any issues](https://github.com/jameslnewell/tradie/issues).

+##### Goals

+- abstract the tooling so that:
+  - we setup new projects more quickly (e.g. no need for everyone to spend time researching specific tools and best practice for setting them up, just use `tradie` - we've done all the research and testing for you!)
+  - we spend less time maintaining tooling (e.g. no need to keep all the tools up to date - just use `tradie`, a single dependency)
+  - we are less impacted when we change tooling (e.g. no need to re-write all the tooling in your project - `tradie` will abstract (most of) the differences between the old and new tooling)
+- the project can still configure the tools
+-

 ## Installation